Self-Collection for HPV Testing Provides More Accessibility for Cervical Cancer Screening

 A plasmacytoma is a type of plasma cell tumor that may increase the likelihood of developing multiple myeloma.

 Regional Cancer Care Associates (RCCA) provides patients with the latest information on multiple myeloma and other blood cancers.
-With more than 20 locations across New Jersey, Connecticut, Massachusetts, Maryland, and the Washington, D.C., area, RCCA remains committed to delivering expert oncology care and patient education.
+With more than 20 locations across New Jersey, Connecticut, Massachusetts, and the Washington, D.C., area, RCCA remains committed to delivering expert oncology care and patient education.

 To learn more about multiple myeloma risk factors or schedule a consultation, contact RCCA at 844-346-7222 or contact RCCA today.